Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 ### Specifying the alphabetical order

 Knowing the alphabetical order for Boomega is crucial for several features (e.g. sorting records in a table-view).
-Defining `ABC`s is possible with the help of [Collators](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/text/Collator.html).
+Defining `ABC`s in Java is possible with the help of [Collators](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/text/Collator.html).
 By overriding the `LanguagePack.getABCCollator()` method you can specify the `Collator` for your language-pack.
 *If you don't specify any collator for your pack, the default collator will be used which is `Collator.getInstance()`.*